Everything You Need to Know About CT Scans

 The FDA says that CT scans provide no benefits to individuals who do not have symptoms.
 Health professionals have not endorsed whole-body CT scanning for those who don’t show a real cause, and they should not be used as a method of regular check-up.

-Do you or does someone you know suffer from chronic pain?
+Do you suffer from chronic pain?
 Call the Pain Relief Center in Plano, Texas, for more information or to set up an appointment.

 You shouldn’t have to live a life crippled by pain.
 The Pain Relief Center in Plano provides a range of services that can help you manage your pain and live a better day-to-day life.